CiteAudit: You Cited It, But Did You Read It? A Benchmark for Verifying Scientific References in the LLM Era: Benchmark

 \subsection{Real World Data Collection}

 We begin benchmark construction by collecting real-world citation entries from authentic scholarly manuscripts.
-Specifically, inspired by recent hallucination incidents reported at ICLR and NeurIPS, we collect citation instances from academic papers indexed in OpenReview and Google Scholar.
-From these sources, we systematically sample a large set of papers to obtain representative citation entries, and we systematically cross-check their title, author list, venue, year, and other bibliographic metadata against authoritative scholarly records, and label each entry as verifiably correct only when all key fields consistently match; otherwise, we mark the reference as containing genuine errors or hallucinated components at the field level.
+Specifically, inspired by recent hallucination incidents reported at ICLR and NeurIPS, we collect citation instances from academic papers and scholarly records indexed in OpenReview, Google Scholar, arXiv, bioRxiv, and other public preprint or bibliographic platforms.
+From these sources, we systematically sample a large set of papers to obtain representative citation entries.
+We then cross-check their title, author list, venue, year, and other bibliographic metadata against authoritative scholarly records, and label each entry as verifiably correct only when all key fields consistently match; otherwise, we mark the reference as containing genuine errors or hallucinated components at the field level.

 This real-world citation benchmark provides a high-quality gold reference set that reflects naturally occurring citation mistakes, including incorrect author attributions, venue mismatches, and nonexistent references.
 However, this process also highlights a key limitation: manual citation verification is highly labor-intensive and difficult to scale the dataset to a sufficiently large size.